Not Fine in School

 • A school should always involve a specialist where a pupil continues to make little or no progress or where they continue to work at levels substantially below those expected of pupils of a similar age despite evidence-based SEN support delivered by appropriately trained staff.

-• For some children it will be appropriate for a request to be made to the local authority for an Education, Health and Care needs assessment.
+• For some children it will be appropriate for a request to be made to the local authority for an Education, Health and Care Needs Assessment.
 This request can be made by the school or the parent.

 • The special educational needs and disabilities code of practice intentionally does not require a diagnosis for a child to access the support they need.
 The process is based on a child’s needs.